 The city became a focal starting point for prospectors keen to find the gold that had been found in the Klondike Region.
 The location’s geography made it look like an ideal point for the prospectors sailing up from the South.
 A large inlet and shallow sloping land looked attractive for the thousands of arriving hopefuls.

-What they hadn’t realised was the Klondike gold fields were still 30 miles away over mountainous terrain using [what became known as] the White Pass Trail and the ‘Dead Horse Trail.
-At the start of the Gold Rush there was no infrastructure to support the thousands of prospectors arriving, so each one was required to carry two years worth of provisions which meant for multiple trips from Skagway to Kllondike before they could settle in for the job at hand.
+What they hadn’t realized was the Klondike gold fields were still 30 miles away over mountainous terrain using [what became known as] the White Pass Trail and the ‘Dead Horse Trail’.
+At the start of the Gold Rush there was no infrastructure to support the thousands of prospectors arriving, so each one was required to carry two years worth of provisions which meant for multiple trips from Skagway to Klondike before they could even settle in for the job at hand.

 From literally nothing, Skagway became a bustling city, with a population peak of nearly 10,000 in 1898, but by the start of the 1900s, the Skagway gold rush was over.
 The lack of success for most prospectors and news of gold in West Alaska meant Skagway’s time in the spotlight had passed.

-Roll on 120 years and those prospectors have now been replaced by cruise ship passengers who come to learn more about the gold rush, experience the The White Pass and Yukon Route narrow gauge railroad, and other historical attractions.
+Roll on 120 years and those prospectors have now been replaced by cruise ship passengers who come to learn more about the gold rush, experience The White Pass and Yukon Route narrow gauge railroad, and other historical attractions.

-We visited in June 2018 as part of our great Crystal Cruises Alaska voyage in June 2018.
+We visited Skagway as part of our great Crystal Cruises Alaska voyage in June 2018.
 After a morning riding the White Pass Railway, and learning about Sled Dogs, we had the afternoon to explore this small city.

 It is now home to gold-rush-era buildings, which have preserved as part of the Klondike Gold Rush National Historical Park, one of many US National Parks across the country.

-‘Downtown’ covers around 20 blocks by 3 blocks with mountains rising behind the town and cruise ships towering over the dock at the waterfront.
+‘Downtown’ covers around 20 blocks by 3 blocks with mountains rising in the backdrop and cruise ships towering over the dock at the waterfront.